Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-28-How-to-play-Minecraft-pe-servers-By-MineServer-APP.md

 **Why Play 3 Minutes?**
 You can Try 3 minutes, then add the IP to play full time.

-**How to register?**
+**How to register/login/password?**
-In the chat window, enter “/register password“ to register.
-You need to register and login in some server, Otherwise, you can not move.
+1. You need to register when entering the server.
+2. When you entering the server, note that registration on-screen help information.
+3. The common method is to enter "/register password" in MCPE chat window.

 **How to become a VIP?**
-You need to contact the server owner.
+You need to contact the owner/admin/op of the server.